This section describes the NetLogo programming language in detail.

 Code Example: Movie Example

-Since the movies are not compressed, they can take up a lot of disk space.
+Movies can take up a lot of disk space.
 You will probably want to compress your movies with third-party software.
 The software may give you a choice of different kinds of compression.
 Some kinds of compression are lossless, while others are lossy.
-"Lossy" means that in order to make the files smaller, some of the detail in the movie is lost.
+“Lossy” means that in order to make the files smaller, some of the detail in the movie is lost.
 Depending on the nature of your model, you may want to avoid using lossy compression, for example if the view contains fine pixel-level detail.